Information for children and young people

 If you are 16 or older and live in Lancashire, or 18 or older and live in South Cumbria, you can also access NHS Talking Therapies.

-Health organisations in Lancashire and South Cumbria have worked together to develop this interactive map of mental health services.
-The Google Maps based system lists all the organisations working locally, and allows you to search for your closest service or for specific types of support, to help you get appropriate care.
+Find resources, information, support organisations and websites to help support your mental health.
+The mental health services directory lists all the organisations working locally, and allows you to search for your closest service or for specific types of support, to help you get appropriate care.

 The Wellbeing Passport